 Am I a Feminist?

-When asked today if I am a feminist, I usually explain that I am pro-feminist but do not call myself a feminist because I'm not sure it really makes sense for men to do so.
+When asked today if I am a feminist, I usually explain that I am pro-feminist but that I do not call myself a feminist because I'm not sure it makes sense for men to do so.
 I recognize that this is just one perspective and not necessarily the correct one.
-And then, I'm usually criticized for holding it.
+It is not my place to tell other men that they should not call themselves feminists; it is merely my choice in how I label myself.
+And then, I'm usually criticized for my choice of label.